Astros vs. Mariners Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Jarred Kelenic and others are available when the Houston Astros visit the Seattle Mariners at T-Mobile Park on Saturday at 9:40 PM ET.
+Player prop bet odds for Jarred Kelenic, Kyle Tucker and others are listed when the Seattle Mariners host the Houston Astros at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!